FairCoinOfficial/explorer/.github/CONTRIBUTING.md

-# Contributing to the Stacks Explorer
+# Contributing to the FairCoin Explorer

-Thank you for considering contributing to the Stacks Explorer!
+Thank you for considering contributing to the FairCoin Explorer!
 We welcome any contributions, whether it's bug fixes, new features, or improvements to the existing codebase.

 ### Your First Pull Request